 - Transcripts and TOEFL scores should be submitted to UIC's School of Public Health, Division of Health Policy and Administration.

 - Your personal statement as well as your resume/curriculum vitae may be submitted electronically by sending an e-mail to email@example.com.
 These documents may also be submitted via postal mail to UIC's School of Public Health, Division of Health Policy and Administration.

 *Please note that admission to the Health Disparities Research certificate program is highly competitive and there is limited space in each entering class.
 Therefore, strongest consideration is given to candidates who apply before the preferred program deadline.

 Tuition and fees for the Health Disparities Research certificate program are currently $793 per credit hour.

 Note: Tuition and fees are subject to change without notice any time prior to the first day of instruction.

 CHANGING FROM CERTIFICATE TO DEGREE PROGRAM

 Admission as a certificate student does not guarantee admission to any of the School of Public Health degree seeking programs.
 Students may transfer all credits earned in the certificate program towards the fulfillment of the Master of Science in Clinical and Translational Sciences or Master of Public Health in Health Policy and Administration degree requirements in the event they apply and are admitted to the degree program.
-To transfer credits, the student must earn a minimum letter grade of "B" or above in all the Clinical Research Methods courses.
-Students must attain a 3.00 grade point average (on a 4.00 point scale) to receive the CRM certificate.
+To transfer credits, the student must earn a minimum letter grade of "B" or above in all the Health Disparities Research courses.
+Students must attain a 3.00 grade point average (on a 4.00 point scale) to receive the HDR certificate.

 Students cannot transfer any coursework from another institution into the certificate program.